 "Now is transition time between winter and spring, but the variations have been more extreme than the normal transition," he said.

-He said Monday night's low temperature was 18 degrees, and temperatures were expected
+He said Monday night's low temperature was 18 degrees, and temperatures were expected to be in the low 20s Tuesday night.

 "The normal high for this time of year is 43 degrees, and the normal low is about 32 degrees," he said.